Tag: David T. C. Davies

 The below Parliamentary question was asked by David T. C. Davies on 2016-09-12.

-To ask the Secretary of State for International Trade, how many companies have signed memoranda of understanding with the Regeneration Investment Organisation.
+To ask the Secretary of State for International Trade, whether his Department has made an assessment of the adequacy of the memorandum of understanding signed between the Regeneration Investment Organisation and Aventa Capital.

 Greg Hands